hugojosefson/docker-utils/README.md

 ## Install jenkins-dockerception

-This will install a Docker container named `jenkins`, which will auto-start on boot.
+This will install and start a Docker container named `jenkins`, which will auto-start on boot.

 ```bash